Arsip:

 Accreditation

-The program is accredited by Lembaga Akreditasi Mandiri Pendidikan Tinggi Kesehatan Indonesia (Indonesian Accreditation Agency for Higher Education in Health) in 2019 according to LAM-PTKes Decree No.: 0461/LAM-PTKes/Akr/Sar/VIII/2019.
+The program is accredited by Lembaga Akreditasi Mandiri Pendidikan Tinggi Kesehatan Indonesia (Indonesian Accreditation Agency for Higher Education in Health) in 2024 according to LAM-PTKes 0389/LAM-PTKes/Akr/Sar/VI/2024

 Organizational Structure